cloudant/nodejs-cloudant/README.md

 If you run this example, you will see:

-    You have inserted the rabbit.
+    You have inserted the panda.
     { ok: true,
-      id: 'rabbit',
+      id: 'panda',
       rev: '1-6e4cb465d49c0368ac3946506d26335d' }

 You can find a further CRUD example in the [example](https://github.com/cloudant/nodejs-cloudant/tree/master/example) directory of this project.